Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Case 4: travel and sun-triggered peri-oral HSV-1 lesion on the cheek.
 Day 0 fresh cluster, 48 hour scab formation, 120 hour near-complete resolution.

-Outcome: at 48 hours the lesion had consolidated into a smaller crust with reduced surrounding redness.
-By 120 hours the scab had shed and only a faint pink residual mark remained.
-The user reported the dual protocol as substantially faster than her usual 8 to 10 day untreated cold sore course based on her own historical pattern.
+Outcome: at 48 hours the lesion had consolidated into a smaller crust with reduced redness.
+By 120 hours the scab had shed to a faint pink residual mark.
+The user reported resolution in roughly half her usual 8 to 10 day untreated course (5 days vs 8 to 10), based on her historical 4 to 6 outbreaks per year over the prior decade.

 The Protocol in One Place

-Across all four cases the cadence was identical.
-This is the dual-protocol summary as the formulation team specifies it:
+Across all four cases the cadence was identical:

-• Lifestyle: reduce or pause training intensity for the five-day window, prioritise sleep, avoid known triggers (UV exposure, friction, alcohol, dietary stress).
+• Lifestyle: reduce or pause training intensity for 5 days, prioritise sleep, avoid known triggers (UV, friction, alcohol, dietary stress).

 HSV-1 vs HSV-2: Why the Same Protocol Works for Both